fmatthew5876/stdcxx-literal/proposal/draft.md

 g("foo");
 ```

-So we have really 2 options here, either capture by `const char*` or write a template and capture by
+So we have only 2 viable options here, either capture by `const char*` or write a template and capture by
 `const char(&)[N]`.

 Capturing by pointer is obviously too wide.
 A `const char*` could be anything including something